oap-project/gazelle_plugin/arrow-data-source/README.md

 The development of this library is still in progress.
 As a result some of the functionality may not be constantly stable for being used in production environments that have not been fully considered due to the limited testing capabilities so far.

-## Online Documentation

-You can find the all the Native SQL Engine documents on the [project web page](https://oap-project.github.io/arrow-data-source/).

 ## Build

 ### Prerequisite